-Light supplies energy to plants, not fertilizers.
+Light provides energy to plants, not fertilizers.
 Fertilizers are for feeding plants food, and plants process food by using good light.
 If there is not enough light, fertilizing is harmful to the plant.
-Bromeliads in good light levels grow well and fertilizing is good for the plant.
+Bromeliads inside sufficient light levels grow healthy and fertilizing is desirable for the plant.
 If a plant is in low light levels, fertilizing harms the plant more than doing any good.

 How to Care for Poinsettias

 Poinsettias are not just for the holidays although, that is when the majority of them get purchased.
 Poinsettias as houseplants keep relatively healthy and beautiful throughout the entire year.
 Simple attention to selection, placement, and care help ensure your poinsettias continue to grow and flourish.

 If you live in the subtropics or tropics, you can place them outside, and they will truly flourish.
 They accentuate the yard so nicely.

 Poinsettias come in many shades of cream, yellow, white, pink, peach, traditional red, and some with variegated bracts (leaves) designed with stripes, marbled or spotted with contrasting colors.